Peugeot 601

 The Peugeot 601 was a range-topping car produced between 1934 and 1935 by Peugeot.
 It had its formal launch on 5 May 1934 and marked a return by the manufacturer to six-cylinder engines.

-Together with the Peugeot 401, the 601 was the first car to be built (by coachbuilder Carrosserie Pourtout) as a coupé-convertible, with a retractable hardtop, that could be moved and stowed under a reverse-hinged rear luggage lid.
+Together with the Peugeot 401 Eclipse, the very limited production 601 Eclipse was the first series produced car to be built (by Carrosserie Pourtout) as a coupé-convertible, with a retractable hardtop, that could be moved and stowed under a reverse-hinged rear luggage lid.

 Powertrain

 The car was equipped with an inline 6-cylinder 2148 cc engine developing 60 hp at 3500 rpm.
 With limited power and relatively high weight, the car came with a listed top speed of only 105 km/h or 110 km/h.
 The actual top speed would have varied according to the body fitted; the weight, including the car body, was given in 1934 as between 1180 kg and 1250 kg (or 1400 kg for some long wheelbase versions).

 A feature of the engine that attracted comment was the thermostatically controlled temperature regulator for the engine oil, which worked with an oil pump by redirecting the oil through, or away from, what was in effect a heat exchanger in a chamber filled with water from the radiator.

 Like other Peugeots of the era, the 601 was equipped with independent front suspension.